 You always need to be aware of when your information needs change and keep up with those developments.
 That will help you remain compliant.

-If you need to disclose personal information to third parties, only partner with those who are also held to the Privacy Act.
-When you reach out overseas, find companies that operate in jurisdictions with privacy laws.
+If you disclose personal information to third parties, only share with those who are also held to the standards of the Privacy Act or other robust privacy laws.

 Perform data security audits